-- Master's degree program must demonstrate that they offer course work that covers all the FCAs that make up the foundational curriculum. - Programs may combine more than one of these foundational curriculum areas into a single course, as they build their curriculum in ways that are congruent with the program's mission, goals, and outcomes. - Programs may emphasize some of the areas more than others and include other areas that are consistent with their program's mission, goals and outcomes.
-Programs may include another layer of requirements based on a specialization or emphasis (e.g., faith-based orientation, licensure laws, specialized certification, and so on) as long as there is a clear rationale and relational/systemic philosophy in the majority of the program. - Minimum semester/quarter credits or equivalent clock hours are established for the first seven curricular areas.
+- Master's degree program must demonstrate that they offer course work that covers all the FCAs that make up the foundational curriculum. - Doctoral degree programs must demonstrate that they offer course work and/or that students have completed course work, in all the areas contained in the foundational curriculum or that students demonstrate competence in those areas. - Post-degree programs must demonstrate that they offer course work and/or that students have completed course work in all the areas contained in the foundational curriculum, or that students demonstrate competence in those areas. - Programs may combine more than one of these foundational curriculum areas into a single course, as they build their curriculum in ways that are congruent with the program's mission, goals, and outcomes. - Programs may emphasize some of the areas more than others and include other areas that are consistent with their program's mission, goals and outcomes.
+Programs may include another layer of requirements based on a specialization or emphasis (e.g., faith-based orientation, licensure laws, specialized certification, and so on) as long as there is a clear rationale and relational/systemic philosophy in the majority of the program.

+- Minimum semester/quarter credits or equivalent clock hours are established for the first seven curricular areas.
 Programs may choose what combination of additional area 1 through 7 semester/quarter credits or equivalent clock hours beyond the individual area minimums will be taught consistent with their program's mission, goals, and outcomes. - Programs must require students to develop and/or present an integrative/capstone experience before completion of their degree program as part of the foundational curriculum below.
 Programs must decide how to meet this requirement in keeping with the program's mission, goals, and outcomes.
 Examples include: a theory of change/therapy theory presentation/paper, a thesis, a therapy portfolio, or a capstone course.